langchain-ai/langgraph/docs/docs/cloud/deployment/setup_javascript.md

 export const graph = workflow.compile();
 ```

-!!! warning "Assign `CompiledGraph` to Variable"
+!!! info "Assign `CompiledGraph` to Variable"
     The build process for LangGraph Cloud requires that the `CompiledGraph` object be assigned to a variable at the top-level of a JavaScript module (alternatively, you can provide [a function that creates a graph](./graph_rebuild.md)).

 Example file directory: